Our Sales Department is Open New Year's Day 11:00AM - 4:00PM

 Friedman said the reconstruction design will focus on improving soil conditions beneath the liner, monitoring groundwater levels and installing a more robust 60-mil high-density-polyethylene liner with a protective soil cover.

-“If it’s installed properly, and with the soil cover, I mean, you’re looking 40-plus years,” Friedman said when asked about the expected lifespan of the proposed liner system.
+“If it’s installed properly, and with the soil cover, I mean, you’re looking at 40-plus years,” Friedman said when asked about the expected lifespan of the proposed liner system.

 The city’s immediate focus is restoring the smaller West Pond to service.
 According to workshop materials, the design of the West Pond is expected to be completed in August, with reconstruction targeted for completion by March 2027.
 A schedule for reconstruction of the larger East Pond has not yet been established.